-Brita uses their recycled products to create a range of products, including toothbrushes, razor handles, and cutting boards.
-Any contaminants in the used filters are regenerated for an alternative use.
+Brita uses its recycled products to create a range of products, including toothbrushes, razor handles, and cutting boards.
+Any contaminants in the used filters are regenerated for alternative use.

 You can contact the manufacturer of your refrigerator water filter to know if they have a recycling program in place.
 If not, here are a few alternative options available for a wide range of filters.